 The decision to build stables on these properties may have been facilitated by the fact that the lots were on land originally sold by the Boston Water Power Company whereas the land further east was originally owned by the Commonwealth of Massachusetts (the north-south dividing line was at the eastern boundary of the lots at 277 Marlborough and 343 Beacon).
 The deeds from the Commonwealth included a prohibition that the land “…shall not, in any event, be used for a stable..,” and, although the Commissioners on the Back Bay had clarified in 1858 that this did not preclude the building of “private stables by gentlemen as appurtenances to their own dwelling homes,” there remained uncertainty and controversy as to their permissibility on land originally owned by the Commonwealth.
 By contrast, the Boston Water Power Company deed for the land on which 277-279 Marlborough and 343 Beacon were built specified that the land “shall not be used for a livery stable,” making it clear that private stables were permissible.
 Click here for more information on the Back Bay deed restrictions.

-After they were completed, 277-279 Marlborough remained unsold for several years.
+After the houses were completed, 277-279 Marlborough remained unsold for several years.
 They were subject to several mortgages which were foreclosed by George A. Gibson in the fall of 1875 and by the Essex Savings Bank in early 1876.

 On February 15, 1876, 279 Marlborough was purchased by Benjamin Franklin Smith.
 He and his wife, Henrietta Maria (Straw) Smith, made it their Boston home.